pylint-dev/pylint-django/README.rst

 adding a new message or simply accepting that pylint is supposed to warn.
 A ``test_file_name.txt`` file contains a list of expected error messages in the format
-``error-type:line number:class name or empty:1st line of detailed error text``.
+``error-type:line number:class name or empty:1st line of detailed error text:confidence or empty``.

 License